faunalia/qgisworkshop_org/docs/source/workshop/plugins_tutorial.rst

      2. The tool will select any vector features that intersect with that point
      3. The tool will have the option of being active or inactive using a checkbox setting.

 .. note:: This tool will work the exact same way that the current Select Single Feature tool works in QGIS.
 The purpose is to illustrate the steps in fleshing out a plugin.
-There are more practical excercises at the end of this tutorial that will work your fu.
+There are more practical excercises at the end of this tutorial.

 We can tackle the implementation tasks one at a time: